dipdipper/Anubis/README.md

 And then start the  cmd who we will made to start the bot.

-# NOTE: Bot is under construction, untill it ends you will can not use the bot.
+# NOTE: Anubis will not get any updates.

-# Bot Developer(s): dipdipper.

-# Retired Developer(s): indra.
+# Bot Developer(s): dipdipper & indra.

 # Thanks for people who helped to improve our bot and make it perfect!